-Today there are more caregivers for older adults than ever before.
-This group will continue to grow as the baby-boomer generation enters old age and develops new needs for support.
-The “sandwich generation” refers to individuals who are raising their children while also providing support to their aging parents.
-The "club sandwich" more specifically describes individuals who are caring for their aging parents, while caring for their grandchildren as well.
+Today there are more family caregivers for older adults than ever before.
+This group will continue to grow as the baby boomer generation ages and their need for support increases.
+The “sandwich generation” refers to individuals who are raising children while also providing support to their aging parents.
+Another growing phenomenon, the “club sandwich” generation more specifically describes individuals who are caring for their aging parents while caring for their grandchildren as well.

 What Do Social Workers Do?

 Medical social workers are a crucial part of any health care team.
-These professionals collaborate with patients, their family, and other members of their interdisciplinary team (including physicians, nurses, therapists, etc.) in order to promote physical and mental health and functionality following an illness, hospitalization, or other medical event.
-Healthcare social workers specialize in case management, educating patients and their loved ones about health issues and treatment options, counseling, and connecting or referring patients to community resources.
+These professionals collaborate with patients, their family and other members of their interdisciplinary team (physicians, nurses, therapists, etc.) to promote physical and mental health and functionality following an illness, hospitalization or other medical event.
+Healthcare social workers specialize in counseling, case management, educating patients and their loved ones about medical issues and treatment options, and connecting and referring patients to community resources.

-The following are some of the important and pressing age-related questions my colleagues and I have helped families answer.
+The following are some of the pressing age-related questions my colleagues and I have helped families answer:

-- What will happen to my older loved ones if their needs become too great for me to manage?
+- What will happen to my older loved one if their needs become too great for me to manage?